Animal Behavior Certification Programs

 Animal Behavior Institute

-The Animal Behavior Institute (ABI) offers five certificate programs and two specialized certificates available online.
-Total cost for each certificate program is $5,550 plus some additional fees for books.
+The Animal Behavior Institute (ABI) offers nine certificate programs and three specialized certificates available online.
+The total cost for each certificate program is $5,925 plus some additional fees for books.
 Many organizations recognize ABI certificates for continuing education credit hours.

-The five certificate programs offered by ABI are in animal-assisted therapy, animal training and enrichment, zoo and aquarium science, wildlife rehabilitation, and laboratory animal behavior.
-Each certificate program is comprised of five courses and can be completed in less than a year.
-Candidates must also complete 40 hours of hands-on experience either through employment or volunteer work.
+Certificate programs offered by ABI include animal-assisted therapy, animal training and enrichment, zoo and aquarium science, wildlife rehabilitation, and laboratory animal behavior.
+Each certificate program comprises five courses and can be completed in less than a year.
+Candidates must also complete 40 hours of hands-on fieldwork through employment or volunteering.

-Specialized certificates are available for those wishing to focus on a single species (e.g., canine or feline training and behavior).
-The specialized certificate program is comprised of three courses and can be completed in six to nine months.
-Candidates must also complete 100 hours of hands-on experience either through employment or volunteer work.
+Specialized certificates are available for those wishing to focus on a single species (canine, equine, or feline training and behavior).
+The specialized certificate program consists of three courses and can be completed in six to nine months.
+Candidates must also complete 40 hours of fieldwork for these programs.
+The certificates cost $3,555 each, not including textbooks.

 Animal Behavior Society

 The Animal Behavior Society offers two levels of professional certification: associate certified applied animal behaviorist (ACAAB) and certified applied animal behaviorist (CAAB).
-ACAAB certification requires a Masters degree (including a variety of animal behavior coursework and research), at least two years of experience, and a presentation at an ABS annual meeting.
+ACAAB certification requires a master's degree (including a variety of animal behavior coursework and research), at least two years of experience, and a presentation at an ABS annual meeting.
 CAAB certification requires a doctoral degree, at least five years of experience, and a presentation at an ABS annual meeting.
-Certification costs $100 (plus a $100 application fee) and is valid for five years.
+Certification costs $50 per year (plus a $100 application fee) and is valid for five years.

 Association of Animal Behavior Professionals

 The Association of Animal Behavior Professionals (AABP) offers several certification options including certified dog behavior consultant (AABP-CDBC), certified parrot behavior consultant (AABP-CPBC), certified cat behavior consultant (AABP-CCBC), and certified animal behavior consultant (AABP-CABC).
 Certification may be achieved either through formal education or passing the AABP proficiency exam.
-Candidates must be able to demonstrate that they have at least 400 hours of professional experience within the previous five years.
-Membership in AABP is $60 a year.
+Candidates must be able to demonstrate their experience through a variety of available options.

 Companion Animal Sciences Institute

-The Companion Animal Sciences Institute (CASI) offers web-based certification in animal behavior, canine behavior, feline behavior, and parrot behavior.
-The diploma in animal behavior covers canines, felines, and parrots or, a candidate can specialize in a single species course.
+The Companion Animal Sciences Institute (CASI) offers web-based certification in animal behavior, canine behavior, equine behavior, feline behavior, and parrot behavior.
+The diploma in animal behavior covers whatever combination of canines, felines, and parrots or, a candidate chooses, or there is an option to specialize in a single-species course.

-The diploma in animal behavior science and technology requires 400 hours of coursework and takes approximately 18 months to complete.
-Tuition is $2,600.
-The diploma of canine behavior science and technology, the diploma of feline behavior science and technology, and the diploma of parrot behavior and technology each require 300 hours of coursework and take approximately one year to complete.
-Tuition is $2,400 per program.
+The animal behavior science and technology program requires 600 hours of coursework and takes approximately 12 months to complete.
+Tuition ranges from 2,800 to 3,200 Canadian dollars, depending on the number of animals you choose to include.
+The species-specific diplomas each require 500 hours of coursework and take approximately 12 months to complete.
+Tuition is CA$2,600 per program.

 The CASI diplomas are approved for continuing education credit hours by several animal behavior organizations including the International Association of Animal Behavior Consultants and the Certification Council for Professional Dog Trainers.